workflowfm/proter/README.md

 - `And` for parallel
 - `All` for multiple parallel tasks

-See the example for detaild usage.
+See the example for detailed usage.